 And then next is to make sure that you enable product reviews, product reviews are going to be vital in helping people make that next best decision so that they can get to that checkout page.

-Which leads me to my last point, a seamless checkout.
+This leads me to my last point, a seamless checkout.

-You want to give your customers that opportunity to have a guest checkout experience where they aren’t getting asked a whole bunch of questions, but they’re just getting asked the vital information to get their products to them, which is their name, their address, email and all that stuff.
-So don’t ask them about their first born, their birthday, where they want to travel to, all of that stuff.
+You want to give your customers that opportunity to have a guest checkout experience where they aren’t getting asked a whole bunch of questions, but they’re just getting asked the vital information to get their products to them, which is their name, their address, email, and all that stuff.
+So don’t ask them about their firstborn, their birthday, where they want to travel to, all of that stuff.

-You’ll have an opportunity in your relationship to ask them those questions, if you set up those funnels correctly.
+You’ll have an opportunity in your relationship to ask them those questions if you set up those funnels correctly.
 So that is the quick recap.

 A lot of times people know that their website has an opportunity because their conversions are very, very low or just not at a level where they’re happy and excited about it.

 So if that is the case, it could be because your UX and your UI are not in alignment.
-When you partner those things together, a whole bunch of other elements have to be brought together for it to make sense.
+When you partner those things together, a whole bunch of other elements has to be brought together for it to make sense.
 So your website copy, the photos, the images, everything that encompasses your brand needs to flow in order for it to make sense for your customers.

-So when you’re looking to build that presence, expand your online presence, you have to think about the overall experience.
+So when you’re looking to build that presence, and expand your online presence, you have to think about the overall experience.